oxidecomputer/windows-image-builder/README.md

 images contain the following drivers, software, and settings:

 - **Drivers**: `virtio-net` and `virtio-block` device drivers will be installed.
+- **User accounts**: The local administrator account is disabled.
+An account with username `oxide` will be created and added to the Local Administrators group.
+Any SSH keys that are associated with an instance when that instance is created will be added to the `oxide` user's authorized keys.
+By default, this account has no password; to set a password, access the machine via SSH and use `net user oxide *`.
 - **Remote access**:
   - The [Emergency Management Services console](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/boot-parameters-to-enable-ems-redirection)